26 Best Things to Do in Bainbridge Island WA 2026

 14. Fort Ward Park

-Fort Ward Park was formerly a military base, which transformed into a natural beauty.
-Tourists come here to these picnic spots with family.
-It has a dense stretch of forest and lies on the Rich Passage, giving a view of the Olympic Mountains.
-It has marine wildlife that is huge.
-It’s a dog-friendly park as well.
+Fort Ward Park was formerly a military base that has since transformed into a natural beauty.
+Tourists visit these picnic spots with their families.
+It has a dense stretch of forest and lies on Rich Passage, offering views of the Olympic Mountains.
+It has huge marine wildlife that is huge.
+It’s also a dog-friendly park.

 15. Have a sojourn at Richmond Beach Saltwater Park

-Richmond Beach Saltwater Park stands on 40 acres of land on the west side of Shoreline.
+Richmond Beach Saltwater Park spans 40 acres on the west side of Shoreline.
 The place is near Richmond Beach.
 While enjoying the trail, you can get a view of Puget Sound.

-The Illahee State Park provides public access to the saltwater shore directly.
+Illahee State Park provides direct public access to the saltwater shore.
 It’s a nature park with access to the ocean, public art, and other facilities.

 Manchester Park was named ‘Manchester’ after ‘Brooklyn’ to make it more famous.
-The park stands on 111 acres of land with a camping area.
+The park spans 111 acres and includes a camping area.
 Find maple and far trees giving a lush green beauty.

 They have lodges to conduct weddings and group meetings.
-Also, provide three hiker-biker campsites for bikers, allotted on a first-come-first-serve basis.
+Also, provide three hiker-biker campsites for bikers, available on a first-come, first-served basis.

-In summer, travelers can stay a maximum of 10 days; in winter, it extends up to 20 days.
+In summer, travelers can stay up to 10 days; in winter, the stay is extended to 20 days.
 They accommodate a group of 20 to 130 people.
 Only one group is welcome at a time.
-You can take your kayaks and mini water boats for launching in the water.
+You can launch your kayaks and mini water boats.

 17. Make your kids happy with Mora Iced Creamery

-The shop opened in 2006 with shipping services to four corners of the U.S. The name Mora comes from a beautiful amount of blackberries found in Bainbridge.
+The shop opened in 2006 and offers shipping to the four corners of the U.S. The name Mora comes from the abundance of blackberries found in Bainbridge.
 Mora means blackberry in Italian and Spanish.

-Mora Iced Creamery claims to have the best ice creams they have.
+Mora Iced Creamery claims to have the best ice cream.
 Around 70 flavors have been developed by now, with 48 available anytime.
 Find eight different tastes of chocolate every day.
 It is an old-fashioned ice cream parlor featuring old-world flavors in traditional style.

 18. 7 Places for Visiting & Tasting Wines

 Bainbridge Island houses seven winery boutiques.
-Each of them offers handcrafted and unique wines.
-They use the finest grapes from Bainbridge and East Washington to make wines in limited quantities.
+Each offers handcrafted and unique wines.
+The boutiques use the finest grapes from Bainbridge and East Washington to make wines in limited quantities.

 A “wine on the rock” event is organized for two weekends at all seven wineries in Bainbridge.
-All seven boutiques are within a vicinity of 10 miles from each other.
+All seven boutiques are within a 10-mile radius of each other.
 Seven winery boutiques are:-

 i.
 Amelia Wynn Winery

 Amelia Wynn Winery achieved 26 double golds, platinum, and gold medals in 2018.
 Their wines, Tempranillo (2016) and Cabernet Franc (2015), were recognized as “Best of Class.”
-The winery won the highest double gold in 2018 from Seattle Wine Awards.
-This winery has one outlet, a tasting room, and a Bistro.
+The winery won the highest double gold at the Seattle Wine Awards in 2018.
+This winery has one outlet, a tasting room, and a bistro.

 ii.
 Bainbridge Vineyards

-Bainbridge Vineyards are known for growing their fruits on the island.
-In 1977, they planted their first vines certified as organic.
-The winery makes wines from unique and exquisite grapes that grow on their 7 acres of farmland.
+Bainbridge Vineyards is known for growing its fruits on the island.
+In 1977, it planted its first certified organic vines.
+The winery produces wines from unique, exquisite grapes grown on its 7 acres of farmland.

 Their wines are produced in a limited quantity- 1200 cases per year (approx).
-This winery has one outlet serving as a winery and tasting room.
+This winery has one outlet that serves as both a winery and a tasting room.

 iii.
 Eagle Harbor Wine Co.